MrNice/altspacevr-project-html-ui/README.md

 # AltspaceVR Programing Project - Spaces Admin Web Frontend... in ClojureScript
 Hey Altspace Team!
 I chose to stay inside my comfort zone and build a "futuristic" HTML 5 administration app.
 [You can see it live](https://fierce-earth-2877.herokuapp.com).
-Be sure to change membership & add spaces :)
+Be sure to change membership & add spaces :) (It'll take a minute for heroku & clojure to boot up, since it's the free tier they turn the VM off).

 ### Main page
 ![an image of the main home page](https://cloud.githubusercontent.com/assets/2587335/9207633/a2eca904-4023-11e5-8054-ec40a9353918.png)